Christa Lörcher: Life

-Lörcher was born in Gniew, Pomeranian Voivodeship, Poland, at the time administered under Nazi occupation as Mewe, Reichsgau Danzig-West Prussia.
-She graduated from high school in 1959 and studied at the University of Tübingen and at the Esslingen University of Education, graduating as a primary and secondary school teacher.
+Lörcher was born in Mewe, Reichsgau Danzig-West Prussia, Nazi Germany.
+(Note: Presently Gniew, Pomeranian Voivodeship, Third Polish Republic) She graduated from high school in 1959 and studied at the University of Tübingen and at the Esslingen University of Education, graduating as a primary and secondary school teacher.
 She then became a secondary school teacher for mathematics and physics.
 She received a scholarship from the Volkswagenwerk Foundation for mathematics projects in England, the US and Sweden.
 She then completed practical vocational training as a geriatric nurse.

-She worked as a math and physics teacher in various types of schools and collaborated on the Kahle/Lörcher mathematics work for secondary schools.
+Lörcher worked as a math and physics teacher in various types of schools and collaborated on the Kahle/Lörcher mathematics work for secondary schools.
 She worked as a geriatric nurse in retirement and nursing homes and in geriatric psychiatry.
 From 1988, she was a teaching nurse for geriatric and nursing care.

 Lörcher was initially a member of the GEW, then the ÖTV union.
 She worked for the Kinderschutzbund, Arbeiterwohlfahrt and Friends of Nature.
 Lörcher received the Federal Cross of Merit on ribbon in 2022.